raweng/built.io-geoquery-playground/README.md

 GeoQuery Playground
 ===================

-This is a small playground app built to showcase built.io's query capabilities.
+This is a small playground app to showcase built.io's query capabilities.
+Its created using AngularJS, Bootstrap and the built.io Javascript SDK.